micahbaumann/perfect-iframe/SECURITY.md

 ## Reporting a Vulnerability

-If you do find a security vulnerability, please **DO NOT** report it using the Issue Tracker.
+If you do find a security vulnerability, please **DO NOT** report it using the [issue tracker](https://github.com/micahbaumann/perfect-iframe/issues).
 Please report it privately to us.